 Spotting SEO Spammers

-If I can be candid for moment, the automated SEO emails are more than just annoying.
+If I can be candid for a moment, the automated SEO cold emails are more than just annoying.
 They discredit and devalue the reputation of real, hardworking SEOs who do offer great services.